roryhr/website/content/blog/2017-03-12-how-does-this-thing-work.md

 Date:   2017-03-12
 Category: python, documentation

-Edit: 3-31-2018
+Updated: 2019-11-29

-Added a `requirements.txt` to capture dependencies.
-The big one is `Markdown`.
+Added a `requirements.txt` to capture dependencies and ported to MacOS.

 # Introduction